austingray/reaxpress/README.md

 });
 ```

 To add route specific view data, parse the contents of `res.locals.reaxpressData`, add the data, then stringify it back to `res.locals.reaxpressData`.
-Pass the regular object as a prop in our react component.
+Pass the regular object as a prop to our react component.

 ```javascript
 router.get('/article/:id', (req, res) => {